 Lady and the Tramp II: Scamp’s Adventure (2001)

 Oh, come ON.
-This is the third movie in a row that focuses on the younger generation and reduces previous main characters to cameos or overprotective parents.
+This is the fourth movie in a row that focuses on the younger generation and reduces previous main characters to cameos or overprotective parents.
 It wouldn’t have been so bad… for once the shift in character focus makes perfect sense; Scamp was the breakout star of the original movie despite only being in the final scene; he’s starred in hundreds of comics and is a fairly well-known character in his own right; the sequel movie SHOULD focus on him.
 Problem is, well, they gave the ”overbearing and overprotective parent” streak to the TRAMP, of all characters.
-Simba and Ariel at least had REASONS for turning out how they did, but Tramp’s personality has just done a one-eighty here for seemingly no reason.
+Simba and Ariel had REASONS for turning out how they did, and Goofy’s clinginess, while exaggerated, at least didn’t go totally against his established character.
+But Tramp’s personality has just done a one-eighty here for seemingly no reason.
 He LOVED life as a stray, and now all of a sudden he thinks it was Hell on Earth!?
 And Lady fares no better; she’s barely in the movie at all.